Yuma County Library District: Main Library

 The 80000 sqft Yuma Main Library opened on May 21, 2009 and was funded by part of a $53.7 million library bond program approved by voters in 2005.

 The Main Library has four meeting rooms, a special archival collection housed in the Arizona Room, and the Yuma Nonprofit Resource Center, which is a collaboration between the Yuma County Library District, the Yuma Area Nonprofit Institute, and the Arizona Chapter of the American Association of Grant Writers.

 The Main Library also houses a locally-run café, a Friends of the Libraries shop, and a Yuma Police Department Substation.
 As of February 2023, the Main Library also houses a Media Studio room setup for recording audio and video for podcasts, social media and the like.

 Heritage Library & Archives

 The original Carnegie library still stands at its original 1921 location and operates today as the Heritage Library.
 Renovated in 2009.
 This location is also home to a local history archive which contains multiple collections of documents and artifacts from Yuma's past.

 Dateland & Roll Libraries

-Both the Dateland and Roll Libraries are co-located inside county schools, and typically closed during part of the summer holiday when classes are not in session.
+Both the Dateland and Roll Libraries were co-located inside county schools, and typically closed during part of the summer holiday when classes are not in session.

-The Dateland Library is located inside Dateland Elementary School while the Roll Branch is housed inside the Mohawk Valley School.
+The Dateland Library was located inside Dateland Elementary School while the Roll Branch is housed inside the Mohawk Valley School.

+In 2026, the district terminated their contract with both Dateland and Roll, at which time these libraries returned to being only school libraries and no longer part of the system.